OVERVIEW: SHADES OF GREEN RESORT FOR FIRST-TIME VISITORS

 The most remarkable thing about Shades of Green is its prices.

 Shades of Green sets three basic levels of prices, increasing by military rate/rank.
-Standard room prices per night range from $95 through $131.
+Standard room prices per night begin at $154/night.
 (See Steve Bell’s Military Disney Tips here for details)

 This means that during most times of the year, you get a deluxe-level room for less–often much less–than what you would pay to stay in a Walt Disney World moderate resort.